A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

 Lieutenant Jason Null listed numerous “failings” during her first three months in her new role.

 - Null complained that Ensor stopped on Interstate 70 when she witnessed a car fire with no emergency responders on site, which made her “late” to work.

 - Ensor extinguished the fire with her car extinguisher.

-Ensor also shared an email with A Miner Detail which she exchanged with her attorney regarding Former Lieutenant (now Captain) Jason Null’s behavior directed at her.
+Ensor also shared an email with A Miner Detail, which she exchanged with her attorney regarding Former Lieutenant (now Captain) Jason Null’s behavior directed at her.

-Ensor alleges the following:
+Ensor alleged the following: